elastxy/elastxy-framework/algen/README.md

 - PaaS for offering ElastXY services and registering own apps easily, without configuring a bit of infrastructure
 - developer portal for easily integrate with ElastXY
 - partial/complete porting to Scala language for simplifying and ease coding
+- cover other OAuth 2.0 / OpenID Connect security flows and security concerns, like token signature and verification

 and many other points.